Schley, Wisconsin

 Schley is a town in Lincoln County, Wisconsin, United States.
-The population was 934 at the 2010 census.
+The population was 950 at the 2020 census.
 The unincorporated communities of Doering and Dutch Corners are located in the town.
 The unincorporated community of Bloomville is also located partially in the town.

 Geography

 Schley is in southeastern Lincoln County and is bordered to the east by Langlade County.
-Wisconsin Highway 17 crosses the northwest part of the town, leading southwest 9 mi to Merrill, the Lincoln county seat, and north-northeast 31 mi to Rhinelander.
+Wisconsin Highway 17 crosses the northwestern part of the town, leading southwest 9 mi to Merrill, the Lincoln county seat, and north-northeast 31 mi to Rhinelander.

 According to the United States Census Bureau, the town has a total area of 125.3 sqkm, of which 124.8 sqkm are land and 0.6 sqkm, or 0.44%, are water.
-The northwest part of the town is drained by the Prairie River, while the rest of the town is drained by tributaries of the Pine River.
+The northwestern part of the town is drained by the Prairie River, while the rest of the town is drained by tributaries of the Pine River.
 Both rivers are southwest-flowing tributaries of the Wisconsin River.